Lightstreamer/Lightstreamer-kafka-connector/README.md

 topic.mappings=user:item-template.by-name,item-template.by-age
 ```

-The configuration above specifies how to route records published from the topic `user` to the item templates `by-name` and `by-age`, which define how to extract some personal data by leverging _Data Extraction Langauge_ expressions.
+The configuration above specifies how to route records published from the topic `user` to the item templates `by-name` and `by-age`, which define the rules to extract some personal data by leverging _Data Extraction Langauge_ expressions.

 ## Docs